An overpayment of a benefit happens if we pay you a benefit to which you were not entitled.

 If you don't repay your overpayment as arranged, we may take legal action against you or employ a recovery agent to pursue the debt.

-Council tax benefit and council tax reduction recovery is through your council tax account.
+Council tax benefits and council tax reduction recovery are through your council tax account.
 We'll add your overpayment back to your account and you'll be issued with an adjusted demand notice by our revenues team.

 Help to repay your overpayment